grame-cncm/faust/architecture/httpdlib/readme.txt

 (e.g. any/param/url?value=0.8)

 *** Faust server root url ***
-A Faust server delivers a web page contining all its user interface from its root url.
+A Faust server delivers a web page containing all its user interface from its root url.
 It delivers the json description of its user interface as answer to a value='json' message.